ssordopalacios/panel-sample/README.md

-# panel-sample
+# panelsample
-Stata program to randomly sample panel data
+Stata program to create a sample from panel data